↑

 A common experience but never a common expectation.

 It’s true.
 It’s just not visible early on.
 There is a lot of social stimulation initially.
-But, the longer the caregiving occurs, the fewer the social interactions.
+However, the longer caregiving occurs, the fewer social interactions there are.

 While this loss of service can be a struggle, it is an expected loss.

-But, unexpectedly, family, social group and friend visits can also decrease, which may result in caregiver loneliness and even jealousy.
+However, unexpectedly, family, social group, and friend visits can also decrease, which may result in caregiver loneliness and even jealousy.

-Having true expectations can help caregivers conquer being lonely or jealous as it begins.
-Be sure to openly communicate with family, friends and social group about the issues below.
+Having true expectations can help caregivers conquer loneliness or jealousy as it begins.
+Be sure to openly communicate with family, friends, and social groups about the issues below.

 Family members might stop coming because they may: